Andre-Gilbert/llm-powered-ai-agents/README.md

 # LLM-powered AI Agents

-In today's fast-paced AI world, there's a growing need for custom AI solutions.
-This repository focuses on helping people develop an intuition about Large Language Models (LLMs).
-Decisions about integrating RAG, adding tools, and choosing functionalities should match each use case's unique needs.
-That's why it's crucial for businesses to understand LLMs deeply.
-This repository aims to provide that understanding, giving insights into LLM capabilities, limitations, and how they work.
-By grasping these concepts, businesses can make smart choices when building AI solutions.
+In today's fast-paced world of AI, there is an increasing demand for custom AI solutions.
+This repository is dedicated to helping individuals develop an intuition about Large Language Models (LLMs).
+The decisions regarding the integration of RAG, addition of tools, and selection of functionalities should align with the unique requirements of each use case.
+Therefore, it is essential for businesses to have a deep understanding of LLMs.
+This repository aims to offer that understanding by providing insights into the capabilities, limitations, and functioning of LLMs.
+By grasping these concepts, businesses can make informed decisions when developing AI solutions.

 ## Table of Contents